Search Our Database

 cp /etc/ssh/sshd_config /etc/ssh/sshd_config.bak

-Step 2: Open the SSH configuration file.
+Step 2: Open the SSH configuration file

 vi /etc/ssh/sshd_config

-Uncomment the line that starts with “Port” and change the value from 22 to another value that is not in use.
+Uncomment the line that starts with Port and change the value from 22 to another value that is not in use.

-Save and exit the file.
+Step 4: Save and exit the file

 yum -y install policycoreutils-python

-semanage port -a -t ssh_port_t -p tcp <port_number_to_allow_ssh>
+semanage port -a -t ssh_port_t -p tcp

-firewall-cmd --permanent --zone=public --add-port=<port_number_to_allow_ssh>/tcp
+firewall-cmd --permanent --zone=public --add-port=/tcp

 firewall-cmd --reload

-Step 4: Restart the SSH service by typing in:
+Step 9: Restart the SSH service

 systemctl restart sshd.service